Megawatt Charging System: History

+The final standard is expected to be resolved in 2025 with the publication of the system standard documents IEC 61851-23-3 and SAE J3271.
+(SAE J3271 has been published in March 2025) The charging communication is implemented by using automotive Single-pair Ethernet 10BASE-T1S (according IEEE 802.3-2022 and ISO 15118-10) as physical layer and ISO 15118-20 as application protocol (the latter allows state of the art cybersecurity implementation and smart charging services like V2G (bidirectional charging) and the automated billing & authentication method Plug & Charge (PnC)).

 Specific implementations

-Lilium GmbH announced in October 2021 that forthcoming VTOL Lilium Jets with their 900 kWh battery would be fitted with MCS for charging.
+Lilium GmbH announced in October 2021 that forthcoming VTOL Lilium Jets would be fitted with MCS for charging.
 Charging stations with MCS connectors will be delivered by ABB in 2024.
 ABB charging stations have been operated at interoperability testing events.

-Three truck charging stations will be built and operated in the Swedish project E-Charge.
-The chargers will be installed on three different locations in southern Sweden and will be utilized by four authentic logistics flows during a year's time starting in Q1 2024.
+Three truck charging stations using a pre-standardized version of MCS will be built and operated in the Swedish project E-Charge.
+The chargers will be installed on three different locations in southern Sweden and will be used by four authentic logistics flows during a year's time starting in Q1 2024.
 The electric trucks will be provided by Scania and Volvo while the chargers will be provided by ABB.

-The German national project „Hochleistungsladen im Lkw-Fernverkehr“, commonly referred to as the HoLa project (from German Hochleistungs-Ladepark, literally high capacity charging park for the charging sites), will build four new truck charging stations along the Autobahn A2 from Berlin to Duisburg.
+The German national project „Hochleistungsladen im Lkw-Fernverkehr“, commonly referred to as the HoLa project (from German Hochleistungs-Ladepark, literally high capacity charging park for the charging sites), will build four new truck charging stations along the Autobahn A2 from Berlin, Germany to Duisburg, Germany.
 Each station will be equipped initially with two 600 kW stations starting in June 2022, and will be upgraded to 1 Megawatt using MCS in fall 2023.
 The chargers will be built by Heliox.

 The German Association of the Automotive Industry (VDA) published the "Masterplan Ladeinfrastruktur 2.0" in February 2022 in which they proposed to extend the Deutschlandnetz state-funded charging network into a "Deutschlandnetz für Lkw" (national fast-charging network for trucks).
 Whereas the current plan requires 200 kW per charging point using CCS, the next phase will require 700 kW per charging point using MCS.

-In January 2023 an early Tesla Semi was spotted with version 2 of the MSC charging port.
+In January 2023 an early Tesla Semi was spotted with version 2 of the MCS charging port.